Terms & Policies

 5. Retention Of Your Personal Data

-5.1 We retain your personal data only for as long as necessary to fulfil the purposes set out in this Privacy Policy.
+5.1 We retain your personal data only for as long as necessary to fulfill the purposes set out in this Privacy Policy.

 5.2 Note that content you post may remain on the Sites even if you cease using the Sites or we terminate access to the Sites.